 Over the years, I have relied upon the same resources time and again.
 Most of my research is centered on New England and Nova Scotia, and these resources reflect that.
 They are the most useful in my research and I return to the websites week after week:

 The New England Historic Genealogical Society – the oldest genealogical organization in the U.S. with extensive holdings both in their library and online.
 For anyone with predominantly New England ancestry, like me, the $89.95 annual membership is well worth it.
 They also have records for the rest of the U.S., as well as Canada and many other countries.

-Ancient Landmarks of Plymouth Project – this is a transcription of the book by William T. Davis.
+Ancient Landmarks of Plymouth Project – a transcription of the book by William T. Davis.
 If you have any family in Plymouth, Massachusetts in the 1800s or prior, it is well worth searching the index for their surname(s) and reading the entries.

 Canadian Genealogy Resources

 Nova Scotia Historical Vital Statistics – a free searchable database of births, deaths, and marriages in Nova Scotia.
 Absolutely recommended for anyone with ancestors or family in the province.
 There are some gaps in the coverage, but you will not find a more comprehensive online resource for Nova Scotia vital records.